marikaya/marikaya/README.md

 ### Hi there 👋

 Hello,i am a computer engineer who interests in programming languages/frameworks like java, c#, javascript,spring boot and so on

-Then I am currently working for Fibabanka
+I gratuated from Marmara University Then I am currently working for Fibabanka

 <!--
 **marikaya/marikaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.